Merrick Bremner

 Merrick Bremner (born 26 March 1986) is a South African professional golfer.
 He plays on the Sunshine Tour, where he has won eight times.

 Professional career

 In 2012, Bremner led by two strokes after the first round of the SA Open Championship.
 He shot a course record 64 at Serengeti GC and eventually finished the tournament in a tie for 33rd after carding an 80 in the final round.

-Bremner has also played on the European Tour where his best finish was T3 at the 2014 D+D Real Czech Masters.
+Bremner has also played on the European Tour where his best finish was T3 in the 2014 D+D Real Czech Masters.

 Bremner played in his first major championship at the 2019 U.S. Open; he missed the halfway cut.